-Salmon were holy to the indigenous people of the Pacific Northwest.
+The story of Salmon Boy illustrates that salmon were and are holy to the indigenous people of the Pacific Northwest.
 To honor their main, essential source of sustenance and strength, they created stories and ceremonies that mark the salmon run.

 The modern view is that salmon are born in freshwater, migrate to live in the ocean as adults, and return to freshwater rivers to reproduce in their own spawning beds.
-There they die.
+Where they die.

 But native people saw this mighty fish differently.
 Salmon live forever, said the people who needed them to survive.

 The old stories held that salmon in the ocean live in human form.
 The ocean, in turn, was something like the remote spire of Mount Olympus where the ancient Greek and Roman Gods dwelled.
 The immortal Salmon People put on their “salmon skin” in the spring to feed the people as a gift.

 In gratitude, every spring when the salmon return to their local rivers, the people of the Pacific Northwest hold “first salmon” ceremonies.
 The ceremonies vary.
 Among the coastal Salish, just one fisher is chosen to catch the first salmon, a great honor.
 Before entering the river, this fisher receives a purifying blessing.
 He uses a spear to catch the first salmon and brings it to shore to be ceremonially cooked and distributed to the people with customs unique to the location and tribe.
 Its bones are carefully cleaned and returned to the river, with the head kept pointed upriver to show the salmon’s spirit the way home.